 Single sign-on security .
 Single Sign-on is how the myHumboldt portal provides instant access to many HSU services.
 This page provides tips and information to help you protect yourself and others in a single sign-on environment.

 Passwords and digital identities .
 The key to effective identity management is good password management.
-If you lose your password, watch this video tutorial for how to regain secure access to the HSU network.

 Encryption .
 Encryption converts data into a secure form that can be safely transferred and helps HSU meet the legal and policy obligations that apply to University data storage.